Regul8This/Regul8This.github.io/Regul8This_Validator.md

 # Regul8This Validator

+## Findora Discord Gone
+As of approximately 28 April 2022, the Discord server for all the links provided below is gone.
+The [link to the Discord server](https://discord.com/invite/dHhY5pte) provided on the [Findora Wiki](https://wiki.findora.org/docs/general/intro/) no longer works.
+The [link to the Findora discord](https://findora.org/) on the [Findora home page](https://findora.org/) takes me to brand new blank Discord server.
+It seems to be the "new" Discord server, but I do not have any permission to verify or agree to the rules.
+I'm not sure what is going on with the Discord server.

 ## Downtime on 14 April 2022
 The same type of issue that arose on 7 April popped up again for many of the validators.
 The validators were still running, but were a handful of blocks behind the chain and were thus "offline".
 No matter how much hardware validators were using, they were behind.